-21 wedding presents for people on a budget
+21 wedding presents for guests on a budget

 For many people, going to weddings is a chance to rejoice for the happiness of people that have found each other, see old friends and relatives, and have a nice day out overall.
 For others, weddings can cause a bit of stress.
 Travel expenses, wardrobe and gifts can add up quick.
 Today we bring to you some thoughtful wedding gift ideas that will help you keep your budget intact.